After leaders' rhetoric, climate negotiators start work on deal

 French President Francois Hollande said he was encouraged by the start of a conference that is planned to run until Dec.
 11. "It's set off well but it has to arrive too," he told reporters.

-The mood had also been brightened by major spending announcements, including a plan by India and France to mobilise $1 trillion for solar power for some of the world's poorest people and a private sector initiative led by Microsoft co-founder Bill Gates to mobilise billions of dollars for new energy research and development.
+The mood had also been brightened by major spending announcements, including a plan by India and France to mobilize $1 trillion for solar power for some of the world's poorest people and a private sector initiative led by Microsoft co-founder Bill Gates to mobilize billions of dollars for new energy research and development.

 NO ESCAPING POLITICS